Green Fig Ice Cream

 How to Prepare Green Fig Ice Cream

 Start by heating the milk in a small pot over medium heat.
 In a separate bowl, whisk the cornstarch with a few tablespoons of cold milk until smooth, then add it to the pot.
 Stir continuously until the mixture thickens slightly.
 Remove from heat and let it cool down to room temperature.
 Once cooled, mix in the yogurt and vanilla extract.
 Add the sugar if using, and then fold in the finely chopped green figs along with a bit of syrup for extra flavor.
 Mix everything until evenly combined.
-Pour the mixture into a container and freeze for about 4–6 hours, stirring every hour to keep the texture creamy.
-Before serving, let it sit for a few minutes at room temperature for easier scooping.

 Green Fig Ice Cream